-Congregations interested in pursuing the application process with the RIH project are asked to have their senior pastor submit a letter of intent to apply, via this google form.
-Letters of intent will be accepted on a rolling basis starting January 24th, 2023.
+Congregations interested in pursuing the application process are asked to have their senior pastor submit a letter of intent to apply, via a google form.
+Letters of intent will be accepted on a rolling basis, until the end of the application period.

 Submission of your letter of intent will:

 - Allow congregations to indicate why they are applying for the project.